|Anniversary Slovak-American Cook Book, First Catholic Slovak Ladies' Union, 1952|

 To our amazement and surprise, that one whipped egg white turned a bowl of chocolate clay into a beautiful, creamy, dreamy, amazing delight that makes you want to just get out a ladle and eat.
 If Rose Sabol of Whiting, Indiana made recipes that looked this good, she better have gotten all the respect she deserved for her baking.
 Just look at this pan of chocolate divine!

 Spread into the pan, it looked less like uncooked batter and more like a delicious chocolate mousse.
 I swear, one day I am going to put a batch of cake or brownie batter into an ice cream freezer instead of an oven and see what happens.

 You know how we said we didn't want to bake this because the batter was so good?
 When we saw this desiccated-looking pan of brown come out of the oven, we suspected that we shouldn't have.
 "The batter was so delicious!" we said to ourselves.
 "Why did it have to go in the oven?"

 But our fears were assuaged when we cut these open and saw the inky black that lay below.
 Not that baking improved the batter, but it at least didn't make it worse.

-As soon as we bit into one, we forgave Rose Sabol of Whiting, Indiana for making us bake these.
+As soon as we bit into one, we forgave Rose Sabol of Whiting, Indiana for making us bake these after mixing them.
 They are marvelously chocolaty, and somehow simultaneously light and airy yet wonderfully dense.
 It was like a very light cake that somehow turned to fudge while you ate it.
 This recipe may involve a few more bowls than most brownie recipes do, but you owe it to yourself if you love chocolate.